Present in UK

 The caterpillars (larvae) of oak processionary moth (OPM) are pests of oak trees, and a hazard to human and animal health.
 OPM was first accidentally introduced to England in 2005, and is subject to a government-led programme of survey and control to minimise its population, spread and impacts.

 OPM is established in most of Greater London and in some surrounding counties.
 See 'Distribution' below for further details.
-The remainder of the United Kingdom (UK), during the transition period, continues to be designated a Protected Zone (PZ) with special restrictions on movements of oak plants to minimise the risk of introducing this pest to new areas.
+The remainder of the United Kingdom (UK), during the European Union exit transition period, continues to be designated a Protected Zone (PZ) with special restrictions on movements of oak plants to minimise the risk of introducing OPM to new areas.

-In July 2019, the plant health service intercepted around 60 cases of oak processionary moth on recently planted trees in the Protected Zone imported from Europe.
-The Forestry Commission, Animal and Plant Health Agency (APHA) and the Devolved Administrations (Wales and Scotland) acted swiftly to deal with these findings which included the destruction of infested trees and caterpillars.
-In 2020, we will continue ground surveillance and monitoring to help preveBnt the pest establishing in new areas.
+In July 2019, the plant health services intercepted about 70 cases of oak processionary moth in the Protected Zone on trees which had recently been imported from continental Europe.
+The Forestry Commission, Animal & Plant Health Agency (APHA) and the Devolved Administrations in Wales and Scotland acted swiftly to deal with these findings.
+This included the destruction of infested trees and caterpillars.
+The surrounding areas continue to be monitored for any signs of continued OPM presence.

-As a result of these interceptions, strengthened measures on the importation of most species of oak were introduced to enhance the protection of the UK from this pest.
-Further details can be found in ‘Official action’ - July 2019'.
+As a result of these interceptions, strengthened measures on the importation of most species of oak were introduced to enhance the protection of the UK from further introductions of this pest.
+Further details can be found in ‘Regulations - July 2019' below.

-In light of COVID-19, Defra and the Forestry Commission have considered if work should go ahead to manage OPM during these challenging times.
-Defra and the Forestry Commission have carried out a review of critical functions and concluded that the control of OPM should continue.
-We are constantly reviewing official guidance in relation to the COVID-19 outbreak and, if this situation changes plans may have to be adjusted.
+In light of the COVID-19 pandemic, Defra and the Forestry Commission considered whether work should go ahead to manage OPM during these challenging times.
+They reviewed critical functions, and concluded that it should continue.
+They are keeping Covid-19 guidance under review, and if the situation changes plans might have to be adjusted.

 OPM is established in southern, central and western Europe as far north as Great Britain, northern Germany and The Netherlands.